andrewjpage/seqbox/README.md

 extraction identifier of the corresponding extraction. if it is covid then need the tiling pcr date.
-* negative controls/negative extractions should be assigned to sample sources and samples wiht the identifier "Neg ex", they will all be grouped togehter into those samples/sample sources, but will of course have different extractions. they can be assigned to thge same project/group as the run (or arbitrary, doesnt matter).
+* negative controls/negative extractions should be assigned to sample sources and samples wiht the identifier "Neg_ex" (the underscore is important as sample names become paths, so shouldn't have spaces etc. they will all be grouped togehter into those samples/sample sources, but will of course have different extractions. they can be assigned to thge same project/group as the run (or arbitrary, doesnt matter).